 VA Disability Dependency and Indemnity Compensation: VA benefits are not taxable because they generally are for disabilities and are not subject to federal or state taxes.

 Military SBP/ RCSBP/RSFPP: Generally subject to state taxes for those states with income tax.
 Check with state department of revenue office.

-Homestead Tax Exemption for Disabled Veteran or Surviving Spouse: Any qualifying disabled Veteran may be granted an exemption of $70,465 (or the maximum amount granted under Section 2102 of Title 38 of the United States Code, as amended) from paying property taxes for state, county, municipal, and school purposes.
-The additional sum is determined according to an index rate set by United States Secretary of Veterans Affairs.
-The value of the property in excess of this exemption remains taxable.
-Current exemption is $67,555.
-This exemption is extended to the un-remarried surviving Spouse or minor Children as long as they continue to occupy the home as a residence.
+Homestead Tax Exemption for Disabled Veteran, Surviving Spouse Or Minor Children: Any qualifying disabled Veteran may be granted an exemption of $70,465 (or the maximum amount granted under Section 2102 of Title 38 of the United States Code, as amended) from paying property taxes for state, county, municipal, and school purposes.
+The value of the homestead residence in excess of this exemption remains taxable.
+This exemption is extended to an unremarried surviving Spouse or minor Children.
+[O.C.G.A. § 48-5-48]

 Individuals 65 Years of Age and Older May Claim a $4,000 Exemption: Individuals 65 years of age or over may claim a $4,000 exemption applied to the assessed value of their home before calculating state and county property taxes.
 The $4,000 exemption is deducted from the 40% assessed value of the homestead before the tax amount is calculated, but only if the net income of that person and his Spouse does not exceed $10,000 for the prior year.
-Income from retirement sources, pensions, and disability income is excluded up to the maximum amount allowed to be paid to an individual and his Spouse under the federal Social Security Act.
-The social security maximum benefit for 2014 is $63,408.
+Social security income is excluded from net income and other retirement income is excluded up to a specified amount.
 The owner must notify the county tax commissioner if for any reason they no longer meet the requirements for this exemption.
 [O.C.G.A. § 48-5-47]

 Eligibility: To be eligible for this scholarship you must: